Ring expansion and contraction

-Carbon insertion reactions

-Carbon insertions are tremendously useful reactions which introduce an additional carbon atom into the ring.
-These reactions are used in the synthesis of many drugs and natural products.
-These can proceed through any of the mechanisms listed below.

 Carbon insertion through migration to an exocyclic group

 These reactions have the general features of having an exocyclic leaving group on a carbon adjacent to the ring and an electron donating group on the ring capable of initiating a migration of an endocyclic bond.

 A common migration introduction of carbon is a pinacol rearrangement.
-While this reaction refers specifically to a vicinal dihydroxide rearrangement, there are other pinacol type rearrangements that proceed through the same general mechanism such as the Tiffeneau-Demjanov rearrangement.
+While this reaction refers specifically to a vicinal dihydroxide rearrangement, there are other pinacol type rearrangements that proceed through the same general mechanism such as the Tiffeneau–Demjanov rearrangement.
 These "semipinacol rearrangements" occur under milder conditions and are thus preferable in complex syntheses.
 These reactions are useful beyond simply expanding a ring because the exocyclic group attacked may also have other functionality appended to it besides the leaving group.
 The group to which the endocyclic bond migrates can also be selectively added to the ring based on the functionality already present, for example 1,2 addition into a cyclic ketone.